-If you’re thinking a wood fence is just a wood fence, you’are setting yourself up for failure.
+If you’re thinking a wood fence is just a wood fence in Orlando Florida, you are setting yourself up for failure.

 So began the race to find the cure for fungal decay and rotting at ground level.
-The two major chemical producers, Viance and Osmosis, created two different solutions.
-In 2015 Copper Azole Type C (CA-C) and Particularized Copper Azole Type C (pCA-C )was introduced.
-Then began the battle for control of the American Wood Protection Association (AWPA) standards.
+The two major chemical producers of chemical baed treated solutions, Viance and Osmosis, created two different new treatment code Copper Azole Type C (CA-C) and MCA-C. Then began the battle for control of the American Wood Protection Association (AWPA) classification codes and standards.
 Both companies slugged it out.
-There are twelve new classification codes for pressure-treating was created to eliminate market and industry confusion.
-They clearly state what the intended end use categories.
+Both approaches where not created equal.
+To avoid market confusion, the AWPA introduced three new end-use categories for pressure-treating lumber in their 2016 standards: UC4A, UC4B, and UC4C.

-None of our competitors will tell you this information, and some will say, "We are crazy."
-But just look around your neighborhood and chances are you will see the three distinct problems hard at work.
+We cannot stress this enough: It is now more important than ever to understand the intricacies of pressure-treated lumber and the manner in which wood fence is constructed.
+No none of our competitors will share this information with you, and some will say, "We are crazy."
+But just look around your neighborhood and chances are you will see rotting pickets and posts hard at work.

 These are real problems that can occur with pressure treated wood fence but do not get discouraged.
 These problems are problems are preventable.